Last summer I built what I described as a boat.

 As I thought more about rafts versus boats, I assembled precedent images.
 Additional associations with rafts, far from Ben Braddock’s drift, are charged with urgency.
 Rafts can be fashioned with materials at hand, and called into action.
 Far from the poetics of floating, these rafts are charting a vigorous course and speak of an ingenuity pointed towards rescue, utility, or shelter.
 These rafts are nonetheless, still subject to forces beyond their control when it comes to navigating waters.

-I invite you to make a raft and float.
+I invite you to make a raft-boat and float.